nebula161/civicenia.github.io/_posts/2022-10-03-senate-election.md

 JuniorTide won by runoff election.

-The Senate then retained Rinvincibl3 as Speaker for the Senate, and Slushhi as Secretary of the Interior.
+The Senate then retained Senator Rinvincibl3 as Speaker of the Senate, and Slushhi as Secretary of the Interior.

 The President reaffirmed Lagiacrus as Secretary of Defense.